anish-g/MNIST-and-Fashion-MNIST-dataset-classification-using-PyTorch/README.md

-# MNIST Dataset Classification using PyTorch
+# MNIST and Fashion-MNIST Dataset Classification using PyTorch

 Respective Python notebook contains step-by-step code with explanations.